QuentinRa/blog.quentinra.dev/programming-languages/web/php/frameworks/ci/index.md

 A controller is a PHP class that extends `BaseController`.
 Each method corresponds to a page of your website.
 They should fetch data from the model, parse it, and pass it to the views.

-For instance, imagine a page that displays the latest post of a website.
+For instance, imagine a page that displays the latest post on a website.

 * we will first fetch the latest post (**Model**)
 * then we will display it (**View**)